-An ugly but fully functional and highly effective PF-controlled, F2K-type floating-arm trebuchet capable of hurling LEGO(R) rubber balloon wheels up to 20 m (65 ft) downrange.
-Motors and pneumatics assist the cock-load-alert-fire workflow, but, as with any true trebuchet, gravity alone accelerates the projectile.
+An ugly but fully functional PF-controlled, F2K-type floating-arm trebuchet hurling LEGO(R) rubber balloon wheels up to 20 m (65 ft) downrange.
+As with any true trebuchet, gravity alone accelerates the projectile, but motors and pneumatics assist the cock-load-alert-fire workflow.

 About this creation

 Please feel free to look over the images and skip the verbiage.

 This rather ugly but fully operational and highly effective LEGOŽ floating-arm trebuchet (FAT) (see primer below) is completely faithful to the advanced F2K design developed by FAT inventor Ron Toms in his quest to re-engineer the Medieval trebuchet from the ground up.
 His success can be gauged by the fact that an F2K can hurl nearly twice as far as a classical trebuchet of comparable size using the same counterweight mass and projectile.

 As with any true trebuchet, my F2K uses gravity alone to accelerate its projectiles.
 Loading projectiles into the pouch is a delicate operation that must be done by hand, but motors and pneumatics perform the rest of the cock-load-alert-fire workflow under PF remote control.

 I've built many a Technic/PF/Mindstorms MOC before and since, but this F2K, completed in early 2013, remains my greatest LEGOŽ engineering challenge.
 For starters, the very high operating stresses and shocks push LEGOŽ materials and parts to their limits WRT both strength and frictional properties.
 Like all treb builders, both modern and Medieval, I was also determined to wring every last drop of range out of this thing.
 That turned out to be a lot harder than I ever imagined -- mainly because trebuchets turned out to be a lot more complicated than they look.